 Theoretically, anyone can create a CBD hemp extract product, filled with questionable ingredients, and start selling it to people.
 What’s worse, most consumers have no idea that their CBD hemp extract product could be unsafe, which in turn dwindles the trust and perception of the CBD industry.

 The mass production of low-quality, mislabeled CBD hemp extract

-Months later, I ordered 10 kilograms of CBD isolate from a high-quality pharmaceutical grade production company.
+Months later, I ordered 10 kilograms of CBD isolate from a high-quality pharmaceutical-grade production company.
 When the product arrived, I immediately knew something was off.
 We tested the CBD isolate ourselves, as we usually do with all of our ingredients, and we found that it had a plastic-like consistency.
-Immediately, I contacted the company questioning them on their pharmaceutical grade production.
+Immediately, I contacted the company questioning them on their pharmaceutical-grade production.
 While the company stated their product was 99.9% pure CBD isolate, it was in fact only 12% CBD.
-Later, we discovered that the company had outsourced their production to a third party, who in turn outsourced it to another company.
+Later, we discovered that the company had outsourced its production to a third party, who in turn outsourced it to another company.

 Fortunately, because we test all of our ingredients and have been in the industry for a long time, we immediately noticed the difference between low-quality vs. quality CBD isolate.
 However, this situation begs the question: Who didn’t know the difference?
 Who made products out of this isolate and put it on shelves?
 Who used this product?

 We took this as an opportunity to improve.
 Since then, we’ve taken additional measures beyond testing to ensure our products come from the purest sources.
 We only get ingredients from certified organic producers.
 We work directly with farmers so that we can see how crops are grown.
 This year we will dry, cure, and process the crop ourselves before sending it to an extractor — and the extraction comes directly back to us, where we then formulate the final product ourselves.